wp-plugins/wooview/readme.txt

 Author URI:        http://www.bcslbrands.com
 Author:            BCSL Brands, LLC
 Requires at least: 3.5
-Tested up to:      3.8
+Tested up to:      4.0
-Stable tag:        1.0
+Stable tag:        1.2.1
-Version:           1.0
+Version:           1.2.1

 == Description ==

 WooView is the most convenient way to access your WooCommerce shop on the go.
-You will need to install our free Wordpress plugin on your site, that’s it.
+You will need to install our free Wordpress plugin on your site, thats it.

 Then you will have access to detailed reports, native graphs, incoming orders and much more!